 - The average per capita consumption stands at 0.05kg in 2018.

-The rise of the Chinese middle class and a better standard of living have allowed the opening of hundreds of new coffee shops throughout China.
+The rise of the Chinese middle class and a better standard of living has allowed the opening of hundreds of new coffee shops throughout China.
 According to m.sohu.com, in 2016 their number has increased exceeding 100 thousand points of sale

 Making a ranking of the most competitive brands, in the urban cities, where the western lifestyle is more widespread, Starbucks and Costa firmly hold the top positions in terms of customer flow, according to the statistics of BMI Research in London.
 On the top list is Starbucks, which has adapted its format for Chinese consumers, with 2800 stores open in 130 cities, as many as 600 in Shanghai alone, more than those in New York or London.

 Costa in China has focused a lot on the analysis of the local market and is willing to change its offer according to the tastes of consumers in the various regions.
 For this reason, it is not strange to hear customers say that, for example, Beijing’s Costa coffee tastes slightly different from that of Shanghai.
-In addition, the English chain offers different types of tea, a quiet environment and loyalty programs with cards or apps.
+In addition, the English chain offers different types of tea, a quiet environment, and loyalty programs with cards or apps.

 - Lisun: Founded in 1987 in the province of Hainan, Lisun is the first company to introduce instant coffee in China.
 It became particularly famous for its coconut coffee.
 The company owns its own coffee plantation on the island of Hainan.
-Over the years, it has diversified its product range by launching different tastes of coffee, other types of beverages on the market and also selling roasted coffee as well as soluble coffee.
+Over the years, it has diversified its product range by launching different tastes of coffee, and other types of beverages on the market and also selling roasted coffee as well as soluble coffee.

 - Hogood: Hogood is a Yunnan-based company founded in 2007.
 It is one of the largest coffee growers grown in China and one of the best-selling local coffee brands in the country.
 Hogood produces and sells roasted coffee, available in both grains and ground, and instant coffee.

 According to m.sohu.com, the young people of the emerging middle class represent the driving force (75%) of the black beverage boom in the eastern country.
 Within this segment, female customers represent the largest share: 70%.
-Young consumers are demanding and pay particular attention to professionalism, drinks, and services tailored to their tastes, to a style of ceremonial service, to the care of the environment and the diversification of menus among the various coffees.
+Young consumers are demanding and pay particular attention to professionalism, drinks, and services tailored to their tastes, a style of ceremonial service, the care of the environment, and the diversification of menus among the various coffees.

 Various market players operating above all offline are fighting against competitors active in e-commerce and offering high-quality coffee and food as a weapon to attract customers and offer them good reasons for staying in the long and fruitful coffee in terms of consumption.

-How to sell your coffee?
+How to sell your coffee in China?

-Foreign companies that have opened a successful online store all have two common characteristics.
+Foreign companies that have opened successful online stores all have two common characteristics.
 They have the know-how to export to China and have a deep knowledge of digital technology.
 We need to do an important job to promote our brand on Chinese eCommerce platforms, with investments in marketing and communication

 In China, the B2C model is dominated by the Tmall portal of the Alibaba group, which holds a 56.6% stake.
 The other operators are very far.
-In the second place, there is JDcom with 24.7 %.
-An increasing number of Chinese people are buying import products online, using some e-commerce platforms authorized by the Chinese government.
+In second place, there is JDcom with 24.7 %.
+An increasing number of Chinese people are buying imported products online, using some e-commerce platforms authorized by the Chinese government.
 The marketplace offers obvious advantages:

 - Existing and known platform